zcabkle/fyp-foodbank-portal/README.md

 ## Deploying onto Azure

-To deploy this repo yourself follow these steps.
+To clone and deploy this repo yourself follow these steps.

 1. Clone this repo.
 2. Install the [Azure Static Web Apps extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps)